emqx/blog/en/202403/smart-spending-how-to-avoid-unexpected-costs-with-emqx-serverless.md

 Serverless services offer developers a hassle-free cloud solution, featuring an elastic infrastructure and a pay-as-you-go pricing model.
 This approach means that users only pay for the resources they actually use.
 However, there have been instances that highlight a potential downside: unexpected events such as DDoS attacks or unusual client connections can result in users facing unexpectedly high bills.

-Choosing the EMQX Platform Severless edition alleviates this concern.
+Choosing the EMQX Platform Serverless edition alleviates this concern.
 Thanks to its flexible pricing and cutting-edge Serverless MQTT technology, EMQX Serverless allows you to enjoy a seamless, advanced, fully-managed MQTT cloud service without financial surprises.

 ## Understanding the Billing Model of EMQX Serverless